V-Sekai/awesome-v-sekai/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+V-Sekai is an open-source project that aims to bring social VR/VRSNS/metaverse components to the [Godot Engine](https://godotengine.org).

 A curated list of all the projects V-Sekai has been involved with in the field of social VR.

 ## Contents